mic-code/Vulkan-Renderer-Template/README.md

 # Vulkan Renderer Template: A Vulkan-Based RenderGraph Renderer

-CodeVk_Renderer is a lightweight Vulkan-based rendering engine utilizing a RenderGraph architecture.
+this template is a lightweight Vulkan-based rendering engine utilizing a RenderGraph architecture.
 It aims to simplify the development of graphics applications by providing an easy-to-use interface for rapid prototyping while maintaining the flexibility and control of Vulkan's explicit API.

 ## Features